SkoolNotes/Taproot/2020HIST201/KBhHIST201JapanClassFlo.md

 - 1868: Meiji Restoration
 	- Westernization takes place
 	- Sakamoto Reoma
-		- On his way to assasinate the Shougun, he was convinced that
+		- On his way to assasinate the Shougun, he was convinced that Westernization is a good solution
+		- The rebels becoming convinced